Keiki Cloning Paste – A lot of conversation is currently happening on Social Media regarding the effects of Keiki paste on plants.

-2. If you are dealing with an orchid, you will first need to remove the bract that is covering the nodes on orchids.
-You can select the instrument of choice by either using tweezers, a knife, or a toothpick to do the job.
+2. If you are dealing with an orchid, you will first need to remove the bract covering the nodes on the orchid.
+You can select the instrument of choice using tweezers, a knife, or a toothpick to do the job.

-3. Once the bract or the little foliar thing covering the nodes is gone, you should be able to spot the node with ease.
-The node tissue is also called eye on the orchid.
+3. Once the bract or the little foliar covering the nodes is gone, you should easily spot the node.
+The node tissue is also called the eye on the orchid.

 4. (Optional Step) Some suggest cutting slightly into the node of the orchid before applying the paste.
 It can increase the chance that the hormone reaches the designated area in your plant.
-From our experience, this is not a necessary step and you may move from step 3 to 5 directly.
+From our experience, this is not a necessary step, and you may move from steps 3 to 5 directly.

-5. The next step is to apply to Keiki Cloning Paste on the node of the orchid or Philodendron / Monstera by using a cotton swab or toothpick.
+5. Using a cotton swab or toothpick, the next step is to apply Keiki Cloning Paste on the node of the orchid or Philodendron / Monstera.

-6. Use very little of the Cloning Paste and apply it on the node.
+6. Apply very little of the Cloning Paste on the node.
 Paint a star or any shape you like when applying the paste.

-7. Note when you applied the paste and check every couple of days.
+7. Note when you applied the paste and check every few days.

 How to remove a Keiki

-Once you removed the plantlet you can put it in slightly moist Sphagnum Moss or your medium of choice and grow it as you would grow any other orchid.
+Once you remove the plantlet, you can put it in slightly moist Sphagnum Moss or your medium of choice and grow it as you would grow any other orchid.
 SUCCESS!!!

 - Phalaenopsis orchid